Why is the hashtag #neutralcarbon popular?

 This is the only really effective way to reduce emissions in the long term.
 It consists in measuring its carbon footprint and then reducing its main sources of emissions (for example, replacing its fuel oil energy with renewable energy, rethinking its purchases - source, type of materials, food, etc. - or reducing its business travel).

-This lever must be the fundamental pillar of any strategy towards carbon neutrality, since it is the only approach that makes it possible to:
+This lever must be the fundamental pillar of any strategy towards carbon neutrality, as it is the only approach that can simultaneously:

 a.
 Limit the accumulation of GHGs in the atmosphere